ayushmasharma/ayushmasharma/README.md

 <h3 align="left">👩🏻‍💻 About Me:</h3>

 - 🔭 I’m currently pursuing B.Tech. in Computer Science. 👩🏻‍🎓
-- 💻 I'm currently working on MERN Stack
+- 💻 I'm currently working on MERN Stack.
-- 👯 I’m looking to collaborate on Web and App Development projects.
+- 👯 Always open to collaborate on Web and App Development projects.
 - 💬 Ask me about Tech Related stuffs.
 - 📫 How to reach me: Drop me a mail at ayushmasharma63@gmail.com
 - 😄 Pronouns: She/Her